 Since the World Health Organisation (WHO) started recommending including pneumococcal vaccines in national immunisation programmes for children in 2007, there has been a progressive increase in the number of countries using the vaccine.
 You can see the uptake in the vaccine across the world using the ‘play’ button on the map below.

-S. pneumonia, simply referred to as pneumococcus, is a bacterium that is often found living in the upper respiratory tract of healthy people.
+Streptococcus pneumonia, often simply referred to as pneumococcus, is a bacterium that is often found in the upper respiratory tract of healthy people.
 Generally, the bacterium is harmless or causes milder illnesses such as bronchitis, sinusitis, and ear infections.
-Pneumococcal vaccines are effective against these milder illnesses but also protect from what is called pneumococcal invasive disease (PID).
-PID occurs when the pneumococcus moves from colonizing the upper respiratory tract to colonizing sites that are normally sterile, such as blood, cerebrospinal fluid or pleural cavity (fluid-filled space surrounding the lungs).28 Bacterial invasion leads to life-threatening diseases such as sepsis, meningitis and severe pneumonia.
+Pneumococcal vaccines are effective against these milder illnesses as well, but importantly also protects from what is called pneumococcal invasive disease (PID).
+PID occurs when the pneumococcus moves from colonizing the upper respiratory tract to colonizing sites that are normally sterile, such as blood, cerebrospinal fluid or pleural cavity (fluid-filled space surrounding the lungs).32 Bacterial invasion leads to life-threatening diseases such as sepsis, meningitis and severe pneumonia.

 In clinical trials PCV has shown 80% efficacy in reducing invasive pneumococcal disease caused by the bacterial serotypes included in the vaccine formulation.
-Vaccinated children are 27% less likely to be diagnosed with pneumonia and 11% less likely to die from it.
-32
+Vaccinated children are 27% less likely to be diagnosed with pneumonia and 11% less likely to die from it.36

-Several studies have attempted to estimate how many lives PCV vaccination has and could save.
+Several studies have attempted to estimate how many lives PCV vaccination has saved and could possibly save.
 One Lancet study concluded that between 2000 and 2015, in 120 countries the number of childhood deaths caused by pneumococcus fell from 600,000 to 294,000 — a decline of 54%.
-Most of this decline was attributed to the PCV vaccines: over this period, it’s estimated they saved the lives of 250,000 children.
-The majority of these deaths were from pneumonia, but they also include deaths prevented from pneumococcal meningitis and other diseases.33
+Most of this decline was attributed to the PCV vaccines: over this period, it’s estimated these vaccines saved the lives of 250,000 children.
+The majority of these deaths would have been caused by pneumonia, but the vaccine also prevented deaths from pneumococcal meningitis and other diseases.37

-A continued increase in immunisation coverage and introduction of PCV vaccines into countries which don’t already have them is important if we want to make use of the full potential of pneumococcal vaccines.
+A continued increase in immunization coverage and the introduction of PCV vaccines into countries which don’t yet use them is important if we want to make use of the full potential of pneumococcal vaccines.

 PCV vaccines are amongst the most expensive vaccines in national immunisation programmes.
-The price ranges from $3.05 per dose in GAVI35 supported low-income countries to $169 in high-income countries such as the United States.36 For low-middle-income countries who are transitioning from GAVI support the increasing future costs of vaccination place a considerable strain on national healthcare budgets.37
+The price ranges from $3.05 per dose in GAVI39 supported low-income countries to $169 in high-income countries such as the United States.40 For low-middle-income countries who are transitioning from GAVI support the increasing future costs of vaccination place a considerable strain on national healthcare budgets.41

 Pneumonia is an infection of the lower respiratory tract that can be caused by multiple microbial pathogens.

 Children can contract pneumonia in a number of ways.
 Pneumococcus and H. influenzae are bacteria that can be found in the upper respiratory tract of healthy individuals without any symptoms.
-Under circumstances when the conditions in the upper respiratory tract are compromised51 these normally benign bacteria may move to lower respiratory tract where they lead to pneumonia.52
+Under circumstances when the conditions in the upper respiratory tract are compromised52 these normally benign bacteria may move to the lower respiratory tract where they lead to pneumonia.53

-Pneumonia caused by bacterial and viral pathogens can be contagious and transmitted when a person coughs or sneezes, however, sensible precautions such as sanitising hands and surfaces, wearing a face mask if available and limiting close contact with a sick person can significantly limit the chances of transmission.
+Pneumonia caused by bacterial and viral pathogens can be contagious and transmitted when a person coughs or sneezes.
+However, precautions such as sanitizing hands and surfaces, wearing a face mask if available and limiting close contact with a sick person can significantly limit the chances of transmission.